fsvreddit/bot-bouncer/README.md

 ## I think an account that was classified as human is actually a harmful bot.
 What should I do?

 Write in to /r/BotBouncer's modmail with details of why you think that this is the case.
 Sometimes mistakes are made and we rely on assistance to get classifications right.

+# Change History

+## v1.1

+* The "CQS Tester" evaluator now checks a wider range of titles
+* Terminology changed from "whitelist" to "allowlist" or similar throughout user interfaces and documentation